2miles/idioms-app/notes/story.md

 At this point I actually have 'data' and not just a list of phrases.

 Im storing list in a CSV file.
 I soon start to think of what else I could add to the table.
-Naturally, I decide to add a definition column.
+I decide to add a definition column.
 After adding a few by hand I quickly realize that this is going to be an insane grind of a task so I create a web-scraper to do at least most of the job for me.
 I bet grabbed definitions for 80 percent of them, so thats cool.

 ### Front-end, back-end